arendjr/es-assets/README.md

 * **ESAssets Handlers** can make your assets available in convenient formats. **Preprocessing handlers** can transform assets before adding them to an asset module, while **runtime handlers** can help you load or use assets in your application.
 Handlers can either be loaded as third-party libraries, or they can be loaded directly from your own codebase.

 ### Examples

+> [!Note]
+> These examples are provided to give you an idea how ESAssets works.
+You could write these files by hand, but you typically would use **ESAssets Tools** to generate and update them.

 The first example shows how an `svg-react` handler could be used to take SVG asset definitions and export them as React components: